DaltonCole/Secure_Comparison/readme.md

 ```

 ### Database Encryption
 database.py performs Paillier encryption of CSV databases.
-Functions 1-6 can be performed without a database, but this step is necessar for performing [SkNN](#SkNN).
+Functions 1-6 can be performed without a database, but this step is necessary for performing [SkNN](#SkNN).
 ```
 usage: database.py [-h] [--csv CSV] [--key KEY] [--name NAME]